 - Suggestion to see a similar treatment of the Woodlands Park and Huia Road intersection due to a desperate need for raised crossings there, as there are many kids crossing this high speed road.
 This suggestion has been passed to the appropriate team within Auckland transport for further investigation.

 - Request for a footpath on 222 to 232 Huia Road and has been requested many times with council/local board.
 Any footpath segments previously requested will be already be on our footpath prioritisation list, particularly if they were local board requests.
 We have ten segments of footpath requested along Huia Road.

 - Comment that a footpath does not serve any goal due to a footpath that already exists across the road.
 Footpath enables a wider range of walking trips by not requiring people to cross the road.
 In addition, crossing the road requires walking a longer distance which can deter people, particularly vulnerable age groups, from making trips by foot.

 Our regional footpath programme aims to increase walkability by building places to walk within the road corridor that are free from motor traffic.
 Walking improves health and reduces the incentive to use motor vehicles for short trips.
 It also provides access for those who do not have access to or are unable to operate a vehicle.

-This work will happen before July 2019, but we will advise if there are further changes or delays.
-Our contractors will send notices to affected residents prior to construction starting.
+This work will start in October, but we will let you know if there are further changes or delays.
+Our contractors will send notices to affected residents 48-hours prior to construction starting.